NCAR/rda-apps-clients/docs/README.md

 #### Description

 Returns that status of a given request index.
 A request index is a six digit integer.
+An authentication token is needed for this for this request.
+See [Authentication Section](#authentication) for more details.

 Or